Reaper-Solutions/.github/profile/README.md

 Maintainers of ReaperSanction

-Soon new plugins and an RPG server (the name may be different).
+Soon new plugins and an RPG server.

+We may change the organization name in the future (all domains names are taken)